NathanSmallcalder/frameworks_and_languages_module/technical_report.md

     console.log(STORAGE)
     })
 ```

-Routing enables the application to separate HTTP requests to provide different functionality per request,separating web traffic and providing multi-functionality to a request method.
+Routing enables the application to separate HTTP requests to provide different functionality per request or provide multi-functionailty to a singular route,which separates web traffic and can provies routes with multiple features or HTTP request methods.

 References<br>
 https://expressjs.com/en/guide/routing.html<br>